-Even if you aren’t into minimalism (a hot trend that will continue in 2018), getting organized is always a popular topic.
+Even if you aren’t into minimalism (a hot trend that continues), getting organized is always a popular topic.
 Show your subscribers how you organize your pantry for the fall and winter seasons.
 Give organizing tips, talk about containers and labeling, and explain how to make room for fresh food by doing a step-by-step pantry clear out.

 This subject would make a great can't-miss weekly video, or could even be turned into a 3- to 5-video series, marketed as an event on your social media platforms.
 You could even create your own hashtag and invite subscribers to share their before and after results on Instagram.